gabek/GitYourFeedback/README.md

 ## Example

 To run the example project:

 * Clone the repo, and run `pod install` from the Example directory.
-* Edit `Config.swift` and add your Github API Token, Repository name, and Google Cloud Storage bucket name.
+* Edit `Config.swift` and add your Github details (user, api key, repo) and Google Cloud Storage bucket name.
 * This must be a publicly accessible Google Cloud Storage bucket, as it needs permissions to upload and read the file.
 * Run the project either on a device and take a screenshot, or press the button in the simulator to bring up the feedback interface.